alumae/gst-kaldi-nnet2-online/README.md

 GStreamer plugin that wraps Kaldi's SingleUtteranceNnet2Decoder.
 It requires iVector-adapted DNN acoustic models.
 The iVectors are adapted to the current audio stream automatically.

 # CHANGELOG
+2017-02-23: Now works with the latest Kaldi (also requires very fresh Kaldi).
+This also means that LSTM nnet3 models (including chain models) are supported (not tested).

 2016-10-14: Support for nnet3 (including 'chain') models, thanks to @yifan!
 Not tested very carefully.
 Set the `nnet-mode` property to 3 to use nnet3 models.
 Note that this property must be set before the other properties.